-You’re going to look silly doing this, so you can either own it, do this in private, or cover your face with your hands.
+You’re going to look silly doing this, so you can either own it, or do this in private or covering your face with your hands.

 Finish the warm-up doing a quick massage of your cheeks and jaw joints.

-• Good to know: If you keep find yourself getting tongue-tied or breathless, you might need to revise the script and make sure it’s written to be spoken and not read.
+Good to Know: If you keep find yourself getting tongue-tied or breathless, you might need to revise the script and make sure it’s written to be spoken and not read.
 Doing this will save you time and energy.
-Otherwise, you can break up long sentences into parts—you say one part, pause, take a breath, pause, and say the next part.
-This keeps your tone consistent and stops the microphone from picking up your inhalation noises.

 Freeform: Field Audio & Foley

 When you’re recording audio out in the field,

 - Safety First: Be wary of your surroundings.
 Just as many strangers are not happy to have their photos taken, people are definitely less used to people with recording devices and headphones walking around.
 Similarly, keep one earbud out of your ear if you’re in hazardous areas such as near roads.